British Columbia Highway 20: Route description

 Highway 20 is scenic and very sparsely populated.
 It begins in Williams Lake at its juncture with Highway 97.
 It rises gradually for 23 km to the crossing of the Fraser River at Sheep Creek Bridge, from which it ascends via a series of steep switchbacks to the Chilcotin Plateau.
 Prior to improvements of the late 20th Century, including the Sheep Creek Bridge, it crossed the Fraser via a 1910s style suspension bridge, which was like those farther south at Gang Ranch-Dog Creek and Lillooet.

 At 36 km it passes the site of the Williams Lake LORAN-C Tower, part of the maritime navigation system.
 This tower was dismantled in October 2011.

 At 52 km it passes through Riske Creek (population 165) then at 94 km the hamlet of Hanceville (population 68).

-Around 104 km it passes Anahim Reserve, a Chilcotin community before reaching Alexis Creek (population 317) at 114 km.
+Around 104 km it passes Anaham Reserve, a Chilcotin community before reaching Alexis Creek (population 317) at 114 km.
 From Alexis Creek it is 122 km to the next town, Tatla Lake (population 147).

 54 km farther West is Nimpo Lake which serves as a float plane base for the region.
 Just west of Nimpo Lake the highway crosses the Dean River before reaching Anahim Lake (population 163) and the adjacent Indian reserve at 310 km.
 35 km west of Anahim Lake, the highway enters Tweedsmuir South Provincial Park, and 6.2 km later, it crosses into the Central Coast Regional District at Heckman Pass.
 After the 20 km-long steep section alongside Young Creek Canyon, the highway meets the Atnarko River, and follows it west for 18 km to where the Atnarko merges with the Talchako River to form the Bella Coola River.
 Highway 20 then follows the Bella Coola River for 10 km to a bridge over Burnt Bridge Creek, at which point it exits the Park.
 After continuing to follow the Bella Coola River for another 27 km, the highway reaches Hagensborg, then another 20 km to the centre of Bella Coola (population 2500), and then another 4.8 km to the BC Ferry terminal.